2018 Junior WRC Championship

-The 2018 FIA Junior World Rally Championship was the seventeenth season of the Junior World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.
+The 2018 FIA Junior WRC Championship was the sixth season of Junior WRC, a rallying championship governed by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.

-The Junior World Rally Championship was open to drivers under the age of 30—although no such restriction existed for co-drivers—and they were competing in identical one-litre Ford Fiesta R2s built and maintained by M-Sport.
-Crews who contested the Junior World Rally Championship were also eligible to score points in the World Rally Championship-3.
-The championship was competed over five selected WRC rounds with the winning crew awarded a new Ford Fiesta R5 car, tyre package, free fuel and a registration to compete in the 2019 World Rally Championship-2.
+The 2018 championship was open to drivers under the age of 30—although no such restriction existed for co-drivers—and they were competing in identical one-litre Ford Fiesta R2s built and maintained by M-Sport.
+Crews who contested the Junior WRC were also eligible to score points in the 2018 WRC3 Championship.
+The championship was competed over five selected WRC rounds with the winning crew awarded a new Ford Fiesta R5 car, tyre package, free fuel and a registration to compete in the 2019 WRC2 Championship.

 Calendar

-The final 2018 Junior World Rally Championship calendar consisted of five events, taken from the 2018 World Rally Championship.
+The final 2018 Junior WRC calendar consisted of five events, taken from the 2018 World Rally Championship.

 Calendar changes

 The championship started in Sweden for the first time since 2006.
 The Rally of Poland was removed from the calendar after the event was taken off the World Championship schedule, while the Rallies of Deutschland and Rally Catalunya were also removed from the schedule and replaced by the Rally of Turkey.
 The changes were made to create a more compact championship with an earlier end date whilst giving drivers experience on a wider range of surface types.